JustinJohnsonK/fullcontact-details-finder/README.md

+# Python Scripts
+Scripts that run on command line of Windows and Terminal of Mac OS and Linux.

-# fullcontact-details-finder
+# About
-Provided a list of valid email of person this python application will return a file containing each of their fullname and linkedin url.
+Provided a list of valid email of people.
+This application will create a csv file containing each of their fullname and linkedin url along with the email.

+# Requirements
+1. fullcontact api key
+Visit https://www.fullcontact.com/pricing-plans/ and create an account.
+After registering and veriying account, create a fullcontact API key.
+This key will be asked at the beginning of the program execution.
+2. csv file containing just one column named Email and rows containing the emails of people whom you want the get the details of.
+Here the input file is named emails.csv.
+3. Output file will be named userDetails.csv and will be stored at the same location as that of the program.
+This file will contain three columns - Email, Full Name, Linkedin URL.
+If the API could not find any of these details then "Not Found" will be the value.

+# Packages and imports
+1. urllib   |   Install - pip install urllib   |   Import urllib.request
+2. json     |   pip install json
+3. csv      |   pip install csv
+4. os       |   pip install os
+5. tkinter  |   pip install tkinter    |  import Tk, messagebox, filedialog
+6. validate_email   |   pip install validate_email